 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Bank's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

 - We evaluated the directors' going concern assessment, which covered a period of twelve months from the date of the approval of the financial statements.
 This assessment included their evaluation of future profitability outlook, regulatory capital, liquidity and funding positions.
 In addition, we assessed these positions considering management's stress tests which included consideration of principal and emerging risks.
-The Bank's risk profile was considered including credit risk, compliance and operational risk. - We considered the Bank's operational resilience and their response to the impact of Covid-19 had on its business operations, including the operations of its service providers and the dependencies of the Bank to Nomura Holdings Inc., and to Nomura Europe Holdings plc group. - We obtained and reviewed the documentation related to the expectation and ability of the ultimate parent company, Nomura Holdings Inc., to continue to provide financial and operational support to the Bank - We reviewed the Bank's going concern disclosures included in the annual report in order to assess that the disclosures were appropriate and in conformity with the United Kingdom Generally Accepted Accounting Practice.
+The Bank's risk profile was considered including credit risk, reputational, regulatory and operational risk. - We confirmed our understanding of management's going concern assessment process and challenged management on the inclusion of key inputs and assumptions in their assessment; - We obtained and reviewed the documentation related to the expectation and ability of the ultimate parent company, Nomura Holdings Inc., to continue to provide financial and operational support to the Bank. - We reviewed the Bank's going concern disclosures included in the annual report to assess that the disclosures were appropriate and in conformity with the reporting standards.